someobserver/recurgence/math/09-recurgent-field-equations/05-agents-and-interpretation/index.md

    - E-step: Compute expected interpretation $\mathbb{E}[\mathcal{I}_{\psi}[C]]$ given current $\psi$
    - M-step: Update $\psi$ to maximize alignment with this expectation

-The choice of method is determined by the analytic properties of $\mathcal{I}_{\psi}$: smooth kernels admit direct autodiff, isolated discontinuities are handled by smoothing, and complex or non-differentiable kernels utilize Jacobian or EM approaches.
-This ensures computational tractability while preserving theoretical rigor.
+The choice of method depends on the analytic properties of $\mathcal{I}_{\psi}$: smooth kernels allow direct autodiff, isolated discontinuities are handled by smoothing, and complex or non-differentiable kernels call for Jacobian or EM approaches.
+This will maintain computational tractability while upholding theoretical rigor.

 ---